Do you have chipped or cracked teeth? Are one or more of your teeth severely stained? Try tooth bonding.

-Dental bonding is a solution best suited to treat minor to moderate tooth damage.
-For patients with severe cases of tooth damage, our dentists may recommend dental crowns or tooth extraction.
+Dental bonding is one of the best solutions for treating minor to moderate tooth damage.
+For patients with severe cases of tooth damage, our dentists may recommend a dental crown or tooth extraction.
 Before treatment, Dr. Christy will examine your teeth and gums, taking your budget, goals, and health into consideration.

 What can you not do after dental bonding?

-After dental bonding patients should avoid eating anything hard or chewy.
-This includes candy, steak, etc. Patients should also avoid drinking anything with potent coloring such as coffee, tea, wine, etc. Lastly, patients should stay away from tobacco products for the first few days after their bonds are placed.
+After dental bonding, patients should avoid eating anything hard or chewy.
+This includes candy, steak, etc. Patients should also avoid drinking anything with potent colorings, such as coffee, tea, wine, etc. Lastly, patients should stay away from tobacco products for the first few days after their tooth bonding procedure.